Interstitial Cystitis Diet: What To Eat & What To Avoid

 It’s important to read food labels carefully, particularly for additives and ingredients like artificial sweeteners, which frequently sneak into foods like salad dressings and low-calorie desserts.

-Every person is different, so your food sensitivities may be different from other IC patients’ triggers.
+Every person is different, so your food sensitivities may differ from other IC patients’ triggers.
 That’s why an elimination diet can be beneficial.
 Elimination diets help you learn what foods you can tolerate and which foods are triggers for a flare-up.

 The best diet to promote bladder health and improve IC symptoms will include: